tanhanwei/Project-Ollie/template/agent_template.md

         result = {"key": "value"}
         return result

+    def summarize(self, instruction: str) -> str:
+        """
+        {if needed, write a function where this agent can summarize relevant data collected from other functions}
+        """

     def generate_response(self, prompt: str) -> str:
         """
         Generate a response based on the user's prompt.